 My grandmother made a corn chowder soup while I was growing up, and I always loved it.
-When I got older, I used her recipe but I couldn’t help tinkering.
+When I got older, I used her recipe, but I couldn’t help but tinker.
 Instead of canned, what about fresh summer corn right off the cob?
-And maybe I could boil the cobs in chicken broth, making the corn flavor bolder, more vivid.
+And maybe I could boil the cobs in chicken broth, making the corn flavor bolder and more vivid.
 And what if I added herbs and red bell pepper cut up small?
 Well, that’s what I did.
-I now crave this soup, especially when I start seeing corn waiting to be shucked at Farmers Market stalls.
+I crave this soup, especially when I see corn waiting to be shucked at Farmer’s Market stalls.

-I don’t thicken the soup as is generally done, because I do like that creamy, brothy taste from my youth.
-Also, a lighter soup works better if you’re going to float crispy bread on top.
+I don’t thicken the soup as is generally done because I like that creamy, brothy taste from my youth.
+Also, a lighter soup works better if you float crispy sourdough bread on top.
 But feel free to mash up some of the potatoes or work a little flour in to thicken it up, if you prefer.

 Topping the soup with a fried piece of Country Loaf is my latest addition to Grandma’s recipe, but it turned out fabulous.
 The slice soaks up all the flavors and turns a simple dish into a satisfying meal.